Dr Jonathan Andrews

 - Jonathan Andrews.
 The Lot of the "incurably" insane in enlightenment England.
 Eighteenth Century Life 1988, 12(1), 1-18.

 - Andrews J, Lawlor C, ed.
-'An exclusive privilege…to complain': Framing Fashionable Diseases from the Long Eighteenth Century to the Modern Era, special edition of journal Literature and Medicine (Fall, 2017).
+'An exclusive privilege…to complain': Framing Fashionable Diseases from the Long Eighteenth Century to the Modern Era, special edition of journal Literature and Medicine, 35 (Fall, 2017) - Introduction to the collection entitled: 'An Exclusive Privilege to Complain: Framing Fashionable Diseases in the Long Eighteenth Century', 239-269.
 2017.
-In Preparation.

 - Philo C, Andrews J. Introduction: Histories of asylums, insanity and psychiatry in Scotland.
 History of Psychiatry 2017, 28(1), 1-12.